JerrymiahPM/self-bot-embeds/README.md

 # self-bot-embeds
-Using this class, you can utilize embeds for your selfbot.
-Using embed.rauf.wtf, we can create urls for embeds easily, automatically using python.
+Using this class, you can utilize embeds for your self-bot.
+Using [rauf]("https://emnbed.rauf.wtf"), we can create URLs for embeds easily, automatically using [Python]("https://www.python.org/").
+# Usage